Clinical Trial Tests Cell Therapy To Cure People With Type 1 Diabetes

 What outcomes will this clinical trial be measuring?

-Vertex will evaluate several different outcomes:
+Vertex will evaluate several different outcomes during the trial:

 - The number of participants who do not require insulin one year after treatment